 The first known hemp plastic was developed by Henry Ford.
 The famous pictures and film of Henry Ford striking a model-T with an axe and it bouncing away showing the potential strength of fiber-based composite plastics – with the exact nature of the material is not known.

 Polypropylene (PP) is the most common plastic found in manufacturing today.
 Hemp plastic was used the first time to make the ‘High-Fly’ Frisbee.
-Global annual plastic consumption has grown from somewhere around 5 million tonnes in the 50′s, to a huge 100 million tonnes in recent years.
-One tonne of plastics is equivalent to 20,000 two litre drinks bottles or 120,000 carrier bags.
+Global annual plastic consumption has grown from somewhere around 5 million tones in the 50’s, to a huge 100 million tones in recent years.
+One tone of plastics is equivalent to 20,000 two litre drinks bottles or 120,000 carrier bags.
 A typical household dustbin includes about 7% plastic materials.

-Although a significant proportion of PP is used in fibre production, the remainder is nearly all used in injection moulding.
-Blending PP with hemp fibres however – whilst improving the strength and heat resisting properties of the material – is a generally more expensive choice.
+Although a significant proportion of PP is used in fiber production, the remainder is nearly all used in injection molding.
+Blending PP with hemp fibers however – whilst improving the strength and heat resisting properties of the material – is a generally more expensive choice.

 It is only recently (2011) that new and larger production facilities have paved the way for cost-efficient manufacture of hemp reinforced PP, Polyhydroxybutyrate (PHB) and PolyLactic acid (PLA).
 A 50% hemp content is usual in these plastics but up to 80% can be used in some materials.
 Using PLA to blend with hemp produces a 100% biodegradable material.

 Hemp plastics in their various forms can be used to manufacture:

 - GPS units

 - Railway industry

 - Gardening Equipment